openedx/open-edx-proposals/oeps/architectural-decisions/oep-0014-proc-archive-repos.rst

 1. Update the README.rst file in the repository to add a brief note about why the repo is being archived, and what is serving as its replacement (where applicable).
 This may be as simple as a linking to the appropriate DEPR ticket.

-2. Unless you have the relevant permissions to perform this step, create a new `GitHub Request on the tCRIL board`_  and ask them to do the following:
+2. Unless you have the relevant permissions to perform this step, create a new `GitHub Request on the Axim board`_  and ask them to do the following:

   - Archive the repository per `GitHub's archive process`_